Santa Clara County Jail Inmates to Go On Hunger Strike to Protest Isolation, 'Inhumane' Conditions

 “This recent hunger strike is the result of a deal and promises the Sheriff’s Office administration made with a high-profile gang member to end the October 2016 hunger strike,” he says.
 “The Sheriff’s Office administration has concealed yet another major problem in the management of the jails.
 According to rank-and-file members and mid-level managers who work in the jails, five gang leaders were moved from restrictive housing in Main Jail South and promised more out-of-cell time, more privileges, and a lower classification in exchange for ending the hunger strike, which was putting Laurie Smith in a bad light.
 There was no transparency to this deal, which now exposes the jails to the accusations contained within the Prisoners United letter.”

-Hirokawa also accuses Sheriff Smith of breaking the law.
+Hirokawa also says Sheriff Smith may have broken county policy.

 “In making this deal, I believe Laurie Smith violated Department of Correction policy and procedure that forbids making such deals,” he says.
 “Couple this ill-conceived deal with rushing to implement the jail reforms without sufficient infrastructure, staffing levels, and programs in place to support those reforms, and it has resulted in record number of assaults on staff and inmate on inmate assaults, overcrowding and understaffed living units, unrealistic out-of-cell time, promises that cannot be safely achieved, and over-worked staff.”